codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 Each version of a GitOps Runtime includes a changelog detailing the changes in that release.

 ##### Changelog for latest Runtime release
-In the GitOps Runtimes List view, the Version column displays the current version installed.
+In the GitOps Runtimes List view, the Version column displays the version currently installed.

 Whenever there is a newer version of the Runtime, Helm chart, or both, the **Update Available!** notification appears in the same column.
 Mouse over shows a link to the changelog for that version on GitHub.